Criminal Justice (CJ)

 Prerequisite(s): CJ 200 and CJ 202; or consent of instructor.

-Description: A study of the techniques and methods employed by the correctional system in attempting to influence and to change client behavior.
-Topics included are: the history of offender treatment; the nature and variety of current treatment programs; studies of treatment effectiveness; and the future of treatment and rehabilitation in the United States.
+Description: Examines techniques and methods used by the correctional system to influence and change client behavior.
+Topics include the history of treatment, current programs, studies on effectiveness, and the future of rehabilitation in the United States.

 For class offerings for a specific term, refer to the Schedule of Classes